 Do you think this project should be continued?

-I think so; it is a very good way to disseminate contemporary dramaturgy and to bring our proposals closer to other audiences, without this harming in any way the exploitation and distribution of our theatrical productions, on the contrary.
-It is not only a very good tool for playwrights and playwomen and playwrights, but also a good pedagogical resource for students and to make culture more accessible to citizens.
+I think so; it is a very good way to disseminate contemporary playwriting and to bring our proposals to other audiences, without harming in any way the exploitation and distribution of our theatrical productions, on the contrary.
+It is not only a very good tool for authors and playwrights, but also a good pedagogical resource for students and to make culture more.